For many of us, the seder is a multi-generational event.

 We marvel that we have made it to another seder with the strength and wherewithal to participate in this event that is more than an annual recollection or a commemoration, but an active reenactment of our transition from enslavement to freedom.

-For so many of us, as we retell the story of the Exodus from Egypt, we will read with wonder about the many miracles that transpired.
+For many of us, as we retell the story of the Exodus from Egypt, we will read with wonder about the many miracles that transpired.
 We will recount the story of the Four Children and read the words of our great sages.

-And for so many of us, we look to pay tribute to the girls and women, past and present, who make such important contributions to our lives and to Judaism as a whole.
+And for many of us, we look to pay tribute to the girls and women, past and present, who make such important contributions to our lives and to Judaism as a whole.
 We do this by including Miriam’s Cup in our seder.

 Miriam’s Cup: A Supplemental Reading for the Passover Haggadah